Interesting

 In case the accused is not in a position or doesn’t want to engage a lawyer, the court is bound to give him the services of an ‘Amicus Curie’- an advocate who will be asked by the Court to represent the case and the money for the same will be borne by the court.

-READ ALSO: What is the burning reaction of hydrogen?
+READ ALSO: What is a rescue parrot?

 What happens if a defendant does not plead guilty at arraignment?